mchrzanowski27/Project1/README.md

 ## Project Background and Objectives

+We came into this project looking to find answers on the type of effects that natural disasters, specifically hurricanes, can have on the areas that they so often devastate.
+We dove deeper into specific hurricanes from the past where we focused on the effects that these storms would have on the economy and population of the areas that were hit the hardest for each storm.
+We were curious to see if these areas would see a drastic change in the pricing of housing in the area, or if perhaps we would see a change in population over time with people fleeing these dangerous areas in fear of storms returning in the future.
+The following questions were addressed;

--  Do hurricanes have a serious impact on the economy of the affected areas?
+### Do hurricanes have a serious impact on the economy of the affected areas?

 While these storms certainly cause havoc and negatively impact a lot of individual lives and families, the data that we gathered doesn’t show a huge impact on the overall economy.
 When looking particularly into the GDP of the affected arears, there was really no correlation whatsoever to the damage that a hurricane causes to the GDP of an area that was affected by the storm.
 We can point to Hurricane Rita, which actually shows a continuous increase starting before and even during the immediate aftermath of the storm, with the GDP rising by roughly 1 million after 1 year.
 The other 4 storms affected areas maintained the same GDP that they had in the years leading up to the storm as they did in the years following, demonstrated on the bottom of the chart.

 ![Screen Shot 2022-06-30 at 1 12 13 PM](https://user-images.githubusercontent.com/84547558/176771210-e284b2da-699c-4d34-87c0-c432df7742ce.png)

 When analyzing the effect on the unemployment rate after the storms, you can see that effect was a little different depending on the storm.
 We can see that both Katrina and Sandy seemed to have caused an immediate spike in unemployment during the immediate aftermath of the storms, followed by a sharp decrease in unemployment rate within the first year after the storm.
 Both Rita and Ivan seemed to follow similar trajectories in this area, where there was a decrease in unemployment rate after the storm and the immediate years following.
 However, Ike had a rise in unemployment during the aftermath, which could have something to do with when it took place in 2008.